Skip to content

 Imagined voices from Norfolk’s past

-To help inspire people to put pen to paper (or finger to keyboard), we will be sharing a series of imagined love letters from figures closely associated with Norfolk’s history.
+To help inspire people to put pen to paper (or finger to keyboard), we have created a series of imagined love letters from figures closely associated with Norfolk’s history.

 These include: